19hours/sg-statutes/Acts/Income Tax Act.md

 “insurer” means —

-(a) a company licensed under the Insurance Act (Cap.
+(a) a company registered under the Insurance Act (Cap.
 142) to carry on insurance business in Singapore; or

-[Act 11 of 2013 wef 18/04/2013]

 (b) a person (including a partnership) permitted under the Insurance Act to carry on insurance business in Singapore under a foreign insurer scheme;